getsolus/solus-site.github.io/content/blog/2018-10-10-improving-community-engagement.md

 1. GitHub-hosted projects
 2. Translations

-For projects currently hosted on GitHub, we should assess which ones are most likely candidates for migrating to our development tracker (Phabricator), develop processes for tagging new releases and surfacing them on our planned development hub (Solhub) or generated project pages.
+For projects currently hosted on GitHub, we should determine which ones are candidates for migrating to our development tracker (Phabricator), develop processes for tagging new releases and surfacing them on our planned development hub (Solhub) or generated project pages.
 Some of these projects may include our Software Center, Installer, ypkg, etc. In general, Peter and I have some ideas on using Phabricator's tag system to make it easier to tag specific pieces of software (as an example, `qt-creator`) and ideally that should extend to software developed **on** Phabricator.

 For translations, we should ideally migrate from Transifex to something which is: